brn/rxx/docs/basic_guide.md

 Now we make as like above.
 But be careful of about only 'lib' section.
-react-mvi need `Promise` type and `Symbol` type, so you need some Ecamascript lib.
+rxx need `Promise` type and `Symbol` type, so you need some Ecamascript lib.

 ## Let's Begin

 First of all, create index.tsx.

-This examples show basic implementations of react-mvi,
+This examples show basic implementations of rxx,

 so this example does not separate modules, all of implementations into index.tsx.